manips-sai-org/sai2-interfaces/docs/ui_elements_details/toggle/README.md

 ```

 ## Attributes
 * `key`: Required.
-Specifies which Redis key to get/set for toggling.
+Specifies which Redis key to set for toggling.
 If the
-Redis key does not exist, it will be set to 0 initially.
+Redis key does not exist, the toggle will start in OFF mode and the key
+will be set the first time the toggle is clicked
 * `display`: Optional.
 Specifies what text to put next to the toggle button.
 Default is the key name.